josswe26/code-buddy/TESTING.md

 * The question title in the Question List page is provided as a link so that Site Users can access the Question Detail page for each specific question.

-### 12. As a Site User I can view the replies a question received so that I can find a solutions to the question
+### 12. As a Site User I can view the replies a question received so that I can find a solution to the question

 * Question's replies are being listed inside the Question Detail page for each specific question under the question content.